hamzaokd/Offside_detection/README.md

 1. Manually click the feets of all the players (manual, not intersting)
 2. Automatically getting the feet positions( what i wanted to achieve but a bit tricky)
  ## Identification of the players teams
 This is the hardest step.
-I was thinking about some sort of clustering, but i dont think it will work.
-What if the user had the possibility to pick the color of each team jersey and we then get some algorithm to get the players. \
+I was thinking about some sort of clustering, then classification.
+But What if the user had the possibility to pick the color of each team jersey and we then get some algorithm to get the players. \
-Or maybe just enter it manually, but i dont like doing things that way. \
+Or maybe just enter it manually. \
-I will look for some sort of deep learning model to get this step right.
-Will work manually for now.
+I can also look for some sort of deep learning model to get this step right.but its gonna be the hardest way.

 ## Ball position
 The position of the ball is very important, because offside rules depends a lot on it (if it was the last after every attacker)
 ## Check for offside
-After all these steps, this gonna be the easiest way, we will just compare the "minimum" $x$ coordinate of each team. \
+After all these steps, this gonna be the easiest one, we will just compare the "minimum" $x$ coordinate of each team. \
-I will not study the edges cases, like goalkeeper before last defender, or ball in other center of half of the field.
+For now,I will not study the edges cases, like goalkeeper before last defender, or ball in other center of half of the field.